maticzav/swift-graphql/CONTRIBUTING.md

 We are currently investing our efforts into

+- Swift Docc Reference of the library,
-- Normalized Caching
+- Normalized Caching exchange,
-- Subscriptions over SSE
+- Subscriptions over SSE exchange,
 - SwiftUI bindings

 Contributing in any of these topics will get a lot of attention and have top priority.